fjames86/frpc/README.md

 ```
 The :HANDLER option specifies a function which accepts a single argument, which will be the value decoded according
 to the rule defined for the arg-type by the DEFRPC form.
 The handler function should return a single value which will be
 passed to the result-type serializer defined by the DEFRPC form.
-Handlers should never signal errors because
+If the handler signals an error,
-the RPC protocol does not have a generalized mechanism of reporting errors.
-Instead, your RPC interface will typically
+the RPC server will be silent (i.e. not send a reply).
+Typically, you should indicate to the caller that an error occured
-define a set of error status codes which will be returned as a part of the handler's return value.
+by returning a status code as a part of your return value.
+Most RPC interfaces define return value structures in this way.

 The types provided to DEFRPC can be a generalized type specifier, as described below in section 4.5.

 ## 2. Client

 The DEFRPC macro defines a wrapper around the underlying CALL-RPC function, with default values provided
 for the argument writer, result reader, program, version and proc arguments.